FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Rating range=Below this is a slider that lets you choose the accepted player ratings.
 The sentence appears in the "Create a game" (http://lichess.org/setup/hook) and "Filter games" menus.
 Please do NOT translate "rating" to "Elo", because lichess has been using the superior Glicko-2 rating system since late 2013.

 Give %s seconds=%s here is the number of seconds, usually 15.
-This is the title text (the text you see when you hover the mouse over) of the "+" button that appears next to players' names in timed matches.
+This is the mouseover text of the "+" button that appears next to players' names in timed matches.
 Clicking it adds "%s" seconds to the player's clock.

 Premove enabled - Click anywhere to cancel=A premove is when you set up a move before it is your turn to play.
 You can make one by clicking on your piece and then clicking on a position it could go to.
 As the sentence suggests, clicking anywhere prevents the premove from being executed.
 Translate premove to whatever sounds best in your language; for example, this is translated to "pre-selection" in some languages.